Staff mobility

 How long can mobility last?

-Mobility must include a minimum of 8 hours of teaching.
-It can last from 2 days to two months (excluding travel dates).
-The duration is calculated between the date of the outward journey and that of the return journey.
+Mobility can last from 2 days to two months (excluding travel dates).
+The average duration of mobility is 5 days.

 What costs are covered by the Erasmus+ mobility grant?

-THEpurchase of transport tickets is provided by the International Relations and Regional Cooperation Service (SRICR).
+The purchase is handled by the International Relations and Regional Cooperation Service (SRICR), within the limit of the applicable mileage bracket.

 1 group